wavefrontHQ/docs/pages/doc/trace_data_query.md

 **Note:** A label such as **shopping: orderShirts** refers to the root span of a trace, which may be different from the span that was specified in the query.
 For example, suppose you query for spans that represent `dispatch` operations.
 The query could return traces that begin with `orderShirts`, if those traces contain a `dispatch` span.

+--->
-## Limiting the Result Set
+## Limited Result Set

-You can limit the number of returned traces to make your query complete faster.
+Using the **Limit** filter to limit the number of returned traces can make your query complete faster.
 The trace query starts by returning the most recent traces.
 After reaching the limit, the query stops looking for more traces.

 **Note:** The current time window for the Traces browser also implicitly limits by the result set.
 Traces are returned only if they contain a matching span _and_ start within the current time window.

-## Sorting the Result Set
+## Sort the Result Set

 You can sort a set of returned traces by selecting a sort order from the **Sort By** menu.
 For example:
 * Choose **Most Recent** to start with the traces that have the most recent start times.
 * Choose **Longest First** to start with the longest traces.
+* Choose **Outliers** to start with the traces whose duration is unusually long or unusually short.
 * Choose **Most Spans** to start with the traces that contain the largest number of spans.

 If you both limit and sort the query results, sorting applies after limiting.
 For example, suppose you limit the number of returned traces to 50, and then sort the result set from shortest to longest.
 The sorted list includes only the 50 traces that were originally returned by the query.
 We do not first sort all traces containing a matching span, and then display the 50 shortest traces.